 Despite the importance of having a will, most people do not have one in place.
-According to a recent survey, only four in 10 American adults do.1 But even for those who do have a will, it might not be enough to ensure that their assets are distributed according to their desires and values.
+According to a recent survey, only 1 out of 3 American adults do.1 But even for those who do have a will, it might not be enough to ensure that their assets are distributed according to their desires and values.

 Because your will must be validated in court, it can turn your wishes into a matter of public record.
 To avoid probate, you might also consider setting up a trust.
 This can ensure that your assets are distributed to beneficiaries more quickly, as well as keep your personal financial information out of the public record.

-A trust is a legal contract between at least two parties: you and one or more trustees.
 A trust makes sure your assets are managed the way you wish during your lifetime, in case you become disabled, and after your death.
+It's a legal contract between at least two parties: you and one or more trustees.

 When you establish a trust, you specify who you’d like to act as trustee, and exactly how and when you’d like your assets to be managed and/or distributed to your beneficiary or beneficiaries.
 Trustees can be individuals or financial institutions, such as a bank, or a combination of the two.

 Trusts are generally either revocable and irrevocable.
-A revocable trust allows you to access your assets and adjust the terms of the trust, including any successor trustees or beneficiaries, at any time while you are alive and not incapacitated.
+A revocable trust, sometimes referred to as a living trust, allows you to access your assets and adjust the terms of the trust, including any successor trustees or beneficiaries, at any time while you're alive and not incapacitated.
 An irrevocable trust, once set up and funded, usually can’t be changed.